morizin/vinbigdata_solution/VinBigData_1st_Place_part.md

 ### TLDR
-As @Fatih mentioned in the [post](https://www.kaggle.com/c/vinbigdata-chest-xray-abnormalities-detection/discussion/229724), We prepared our 0.331/0.301 PublicLB/PrivateLB .
+As @Fatih mentioned in this [post](https://www.kaggle.com/c/vinbigdata-chest-xray-abnormalities-detection/discussion/229724), Here is how we prepared our final submission 0.354/0.314 PublicLB/PrivateLB also had 0.330/0.321 PublicLB/PrivateLB (which we didnt selected) .
 The main magic for this competition was Ensembling and also there were lots of other tricks .
-We didnt had clear CV strategy. and weighting each submission during ensembling based on how validated it is.
+We didnt had clear CV strategy, this was our main problem.

 **CV strategy** :  This was our main challenge.
 We didn't have an unique validation scheme.
 Since we started the competition as different teams, we all were using different CV splits to train our models and to build our separated best ensembles.
 Finally we could overcome this difficulty by using the public LB as an extra validation dataset.
 We felt that this strategy was a bit risky, so we also retrained some of our best models using a common validation split and then we ensemble them.
 This last approach didn't have the best score on the private LB.
 We think that our last ensemble using the public LB as a validation source helped out final solution to fit better to the consensus method used to build the test dataset.